Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Related Works

 \subsection{Style transfer in urban scenes}

 Research on style transfer for urban scene images has long been ongoing due to its importance in autonomous driving technology.
 Isola et al.\cite{isola2017image} proposed a conditional GAN framework for generating urban scene images from semantic segmentation images of Cityscapes in 2017.
 However, generative models may produce random and plausible objects, disrupting the scene structure, as shown in their experiments.
 Atapour et al.\cite{atapour2018real} utilized style transfer and adversarial training to convert real-world color images into synthetic environment-style images.
 Huang et al.\cite{huang2018auggan} applied GAN-based domain transfer for data augmentation in urban scene weather-time conversion.
 To minimize the gap between source and target domains, Gomez et al.\cite{gomez2023co} aligned colors across different domains in the Lab color space.
 Zheng et al.\cite{zheng2018t2net} used GANs to convert synthetic colors to real-world colors.
+With advancements in stable diffusion\cite{zhang2023adding,upadhyay2023enhancing}, ControlNet \cite{zhang2023adding} is now capable of generating images based on various conditions, including text, pose, Canny edges, and depth.
+This capability theoretically enables the generation of RGB images from urban depth maps, as demonstrated by RISHI et al. \cite{upadhyay2023enhancing}.
+However, experiments \cite{upadhyay2023enhancing} indicate that diffusion models do not strictly adhere to depth information and may arbitrarily alter target classes.
+Additionally, diffusion models require 2-5 seconds to generate a single image espically trainning with CNN model, and each condition demands extensive data for training.
+This makes it challenging to quickly fine-tune a depth estimation model for specific real-world scenarios.
+In contrast, our proposed ColorNet addresses these limitations, allowing for rapid deployment and real-time operation.